ngadiyar93/ngadiyar93.github.io/index.md

 - [Bio & Fun Stuff](/Random.md)
 - [Blog](/Blog.md)

 Apart from adding an occassional update, I typically do not find much time to keep all sections of this website updated.
-Unless there is something significant that I am bursting to share, I will be updating this website on the following US federal holidays: Labor day, Thanksgiving, New year's day, and Memorial day.
-Please do not think that I am lazy :-)
+Unless there is something significant that I am bursting to share, I will be updating this website approx. once a month.

 ![image](/Lazy.gif)